Advanced Procedure for Severe Aortic Stenosis

-Patients who are suffering with severe aortic stenosis, which is the narrowing of the heart’s aortic valve opening that restricts blood flow, have a minimally invasive surgical option available at Texoma Medical Center.
+Patients who are suffering with severe aortic stenosis have a minimally invasive surgical option available at Texoma Medical Center.
 Transcatheter Aortic Valve Replacement (TAVR) is an advanced heart valve replacement procedure that offers new hope to patients who have aortic valve stenosis and are not candidates for open-heart surgery.
-It is a minimally invasive procedure, which can help dramatically reduce the length of your hospital stay.
+It is a minimally invasive procedure, which can help make for a shorter hospital stay.

 What is Aortic Stenosis?